AuroraViola/ChillyGB/README.md

 ChillyGB is a Game Boy (DMG) and Game Boy Color (CGB) emulator written in C that aims to simplicity and accuracy

-You can try it now [here](https://chillygb.arci.me) (Note that the audio in WASM port is a little bugged)
+You can try it now [here](https://chillygb.arci.me) (Note that the audio in the WASM port is a little bugged)

 ## Screenshots